 There are numerous rewarding trekking trails/ regions/ areas in Nepal.
 Among them, some are declared as restricted area trekking.
 And now a big question comes in front of us that is ‘What is Restricted Area Trekking?

-Restricted Area Trek requires a special permit that is different to normal trekking permit.
-You can ask your travel partner to arrange you this for you or you can obtain it from the Nepal Tourism Board office in Kathmandu.
+Restricted Area Trek requires a special permit that is different from a normal trekking permit.
+You can ask your travel partner to arrange this for you or you can obtain it from the Nepal Tourism Board office in Kathmandu.

-In restricted areas, an only a certain number of people is permitted to trek considering the importance of sustainable tourism.
+In Restricted Areas Trek, only a certain number of people is permitted to trek considering the importance of sustainable tourism.
 These regions are quite distant from developed cities where only core wilderness can be experienced.
-We have very scanty population and the culture and civilization of the people are completely untouched by the flame of modernization.
+We have a very scanty population and the culture and civilization of the people are completely untouched by the flame of modernization.

-Likewise, restricted area trekking is a venture to those areas which demand high level of stamina and physical fitness.
-The wild nature can be challenging to us any time.
-Or, we may encounter with any unforeseen obstacles any time during the trek.
-No independent or sole trekker is permitted to trek in restricted area.
+Likewise, Restricted Area Trek is a venture to those areas which demand a high level of stamina and physical fitness.
+The wild nature can be challenging to us at any time.
+Or, we may encounter any unforeseen obstacles at any time during the trek.
+No independent or sole trekker is permitted to trek in a restricted area.
 They have to find the group.

-Manaslu region, Makalu Region, Upper Mustang Trekking, Kanchenjungha Trekking, Upper Dolpo Trekking, Rara Lake Trekking are the major restricted area treks in Nepal.
+Manaslu region, Makalu Region, Upper Mustang Trekking, Kanchenjunga Trekking, Upper Dolpo Trekking, and Rara Lake Trekking are the major restricted area treks in Nepal.